Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic07/assignment07_unsupervised_learning_solution.md

 **Answer options:**
 - 1 cluster: all 6 activities
-- 2 clusters: (walking, walking upstairs, walking downstairs ) and (sitting, standing, laying) **[+]**
+- 2 clusters: (walking, walking upstairs, walking downstairs) and (sitting, standing, laying) **[+]**
 - 3 clusters: (walking), (walking upstairs, walking downstairs) and (sitting, standing, laying)
 - 6 clusters

 ------------------------------

 Perform clustering with the `KMeans` method, training the model on data with reduced dimensionality (by PCA).
-In this case, we will give a clue to look for exactly 6 clusters, but in general case we will not know how many clusters we should be looking for.
+In this case, we will give a clue to look for exactly 6 clusters, but in the general case we will not know how many clusters we should be looking for.

 Options: